adgramigna/chess-data/evidence/pages/index.md

 ---
-title: "Chessray: A Deeper Dive into the 2024 FIDE Candidates Tournament"
+title: "Chessray: A Deeper Dive into Major Chess Tournaments"
 ---

 [Github Repo](https://github.com/adgramigna/chess-data) containing code which calls the Lichess API, stores raw data in S3, transforms data using dbt, and finally visualizes data in Evidence.